valentinalind/nifti2dicom-cli/README.md

 docker pull nhnnufun/nifti2dicom-cli
 ```

-and run
+and run:

 ```
 docker run -v /path/on/system/to/nifti/files/to/convert:/opt/nifti2dicom -it nhnnufun/nifti2dicom-cli
 ```

-and use Nifti2Dicom as instructed once the Docker container is running:
+Use Nifti2Dicom as instructed once the Docker container is running:

 ```
 Nifti2Dicom -h